makkus/freckles/README.rst

 - freckles is already installed, so I can call it directly now (had to login again, or execute ``source $HOME/.profile`` to pick up the path *freckles* is installed in)
 - as before, expands the url, from ``gh:makkkus/freckles`` to https://github.com/makkus/freckles
 - checks out the repository to $HOME/freckles/freckles
+- reads (optional)  metadata in the folder
+- loads the instructions for the ``python_dev`` profile, which:
-- reads the metadata, installs the packages that are necessary (virtualenv and pycrypto dependencies, mostly, in this case)
+- installs the packages that are necessary (virtualenv and pycrypto dependencies, mostly, in this case)
-- also figures out this is a python dev project, so it:

 - creates a virtualenv
 - installs all the requirements it can find (in requirement*.txt files in the root folder of the repo) into the new virtualenv
 - executes ``python setup.py develop`` within that same virtualenv

 using: *frecklecute*
 ^^^^^^^^^^^^^^^^^^^^